rwmacleod/fgh/README.md

 ## 👋 Getting started

-As you begin contributing to an increasing amount of GitHub repositories, you'll soon realize the effort it takes to organize and maintain them on your machine. `fgh` aims to solve this issue through the use of a CLI (command line interface) to automate the entire lifecycle of your cloned repos, saving you time _and_ helping you scale!
+As you begin contributing to an increasing number of GitHub repositories, you'll soon realize the effort it takes to organize and maintain them on your machine. `fgh` aims to solve this issue through the use of a CLI (command line interface) to automate the entire lifecycle of your cloned repos, saving you time _and_ helping you scale!
 Below is a list of the most useful automation commands:

 - [`fgh clone`](#️-fgh-clone)
 - [`fgh clean`](#-fgh-clean)